brainsum/gdpr/README.md

 INTRODUCTION
 ------------

-The General Data Protection Regulation module gives end user visibility to the data stored about themself and aims to help site admins follow the guidelines and legislation set by the EU.
+The General Data Protection Regulation module gives end-user visibility to the data stored about themselves and aims to help site admins follow the guidelines and legislation set by the EU.

 Please note: